 These Alberta tours are adventurous and completely underground.
 Explore caves and mines and get a true sense of what pitch-black-darkness can feel and look like!
 The tours are guided by experienced professionals who will run through some safety essentials pre-expedition.

-- The Bellevue Underground Mine in southwestern Alberta starts up their tours for the May Long Weekend.
-The guides help you explore the actual abandoned Bellevue Mine and offer all the safety equipment to help you along the trek.
+- The Bellevue Underground Mine in southwestern Alberta starts offering tours for the May Long Weekend.
+The guides help you explore the abandoned Bellevue Mine and provide safety equipment.

 - Book a tour to explore the caves underneath Canmore.
 Canmore Cave Tours start up again for Mid-May, with availability for a variety of tour lengths on the long weekend.